| |

 given way to a surge.
 Besides the features noted above,

-looking for abnormal returns in portfolio equity markets,
+hedge funds looking for abnormal returns in portfolio

-which renders activity in those markets highly speculative
+equity markets, which renders activity in those markets

-and opaque.
-Second, the rapid increase in investments
+highly speculative and opaque.
+Second, the rapid increase

-by ''private equity'' firms – investing largely in unlisted
+in investments by ''private equity'' firms – investing

-equity - in corporations in developing countries.
-The
+largely in unlisted equity - in corporations in developing

-size of each of these investments is such that they
+countries.
+The size of each of these investments is

-on the controversial role played by these firms in the
+The evidence on the controversial role played by these

-is extremely opaque.
-Third, the revival once again of
+activity too is extremely opaque.
+Third, the revival

-the global market for developing country debt, driven
+once again of the global market for developing country

-this time by private corporate borrowing in the syndicated
+debt, driven this time by private corporate borrowing

-with such lending to pension and mutual funds among
+the risk associated with such lending to pension and

 There are a number of implications of these tendencies.